pratyushmishra9920-ship-it/antigravity-life-os/README.md

 # 🚀 Antigravity Life OS

-> Your AI-powered second brain for productivity, focus, and self-growth.
+> Your AI-powered second brain for tasks, habits, goals, and daily execution.
 > Built with ⚡ Antigravity.

 🌐 **Live Demo:**